 Get into the Swing of Things with CalFest!

-CalFest if pleased to be hosting its 21st Annual Convention in beautiful Monterey, California.
+CalFest is pleased to be hosting its 21st Annual Convention in beautiful Monterey, California.
 Situated on the Central Coast of California, kayaking, scuba diving, surfing, whale watching and golf are just some of the activities to be enjoyed in and around Monterey.
 It's the home to the world-renowned Monterey Bay Aquarium that delights and educates millions of visitors every year.
 Other areas of interest, to visitors, are Cannery Row, Fisherman's Wharf and the Monterey Bay National Marine Sanctuary where you'll see harbor seals, sea otters and pelicans in their natural habitat.

 The CalFest Convention, scheduled for January 20-22, 2015, will feature sessions on public relations, social media, sponsorship, working with volunteers, risk management, and almost everything else you need to know when putting on a festival or event in your community.
-Additionally, the CalFest Convention is The Place for the best networking opportunities with your peers in the State of California dn Nevada.
+Additionally, the CalFest Convention is The Place for the best networking opportunities with your peers in the State of California and Nevada.

 CalFest Celebration Awards